web3/web3.js/docs/web3-utils.rst

     web3.utils.toTwosComplement(number)

-Conversta negative numer into a twos complement.
+Converts a negative numer into a two's complement.

 ----------